 The problem I see a lot, though, is many business owners spending hour upon hour, hustling their butts off, without seeing the kind of return on investment (or return on effort!) they desire.

-Let me walk you through how some of my clients successfully market their store in as little as an hour a day.
+Here’s how to market your store in as little as an hour a day.

 1. Ditch the hustle

 Let me preface this by stating up front: I absolutely know what it’s like to bootstrap your own business.
 To start up without investment capital and have to figure out a very lean way to grow and scale.

 Believe me – when your back is up against the wall without much dough in the bank account, you can get pretty creative with cost-effective ways to grow.

 But here’s what doesn’t work: Spending hour upon hour creating content for Instagram or posting in various Facebook groups or joining ‘loops’ or ‘collaborating’ with others to run giveaways for likes.